A Complete Unknown: Plot

 In 1961, Bob Dylan hitchhikes to New York City to meet his music idol, Woody Guthrie, who is dying slowly of Huntington's disease.
-Dylan meets Guthrie in the hospital with Guthrie's friend, the singer and activist Pete Seeger.
-Dylan performs a song he wrote for Guthrie, impressing Guthrie and Pete.
-Pete invites Dylan to stay with his family, introducing him to New York City's folk scene.
+Dylan meets Guthrie in the hospital with Guthrie's friend, the folk singer and activist Pete Seeger.
+Dylan performs "Song to Woody," a song he had written for Guthrie, impressing Guthrie and Seeger, who invites Dylan to stay with his family, introducing the young musician to New York City's folk scene.

-Following a performance by Joan Baez, Pete introduces Dylan at an open mic night attended by industry executives.
+Following a performance by Joan Baez, Seeger introduces Dylan at an open mic club attended by industry executives.
 Dylan flirts with Baez and impresses the crowd, prompting the music manager Albert Grossman to take him on as a client.
-Dylan begins work on an album but is forced by his label to record mostly covers and traditional songs.
+Dylan begins work on an album but is forced by his label to record mostly covers and traditional folk songs.
 The record's sales are poor, frustrating Dylan.

-Dylan meets Sylvie Russo at a concert, charming her with his contrarian opinions and tales of working at a carnival.
+Dylan meets Sylvie Russo at a church folk music night, charming her with his contrarian opinions and tales of working at a carnival.
 The two begin a relationship, and he moves into her apartment.
-Before leaving on a lengthy school trip to Europe, they argue; Sylvie is upset by his aloof nature and attempt to conceal his past from her.
-Despite this, she encourages him to push for recording his original music.
+Before she leaves on a 2-month college trip to Rome, they argue; Sylvie is upset by his aloof and opaque nature, especially about his past.
+Despite this, she encourages him to record his original music.

+Influenced by political and social unrest, such as the Cuban Missile Crisis and John F. Kennedy's assassination, Dylan produces a series of socially conscious folk songs.
+This draws significant attention, including from Joan Baez and Johnny Cash.
+Dylan's album begins to sell well, and he receives his first royalty check for $10,000.
+Baez and Bob begin an affair and collaboration, while Cash becomes his "pen pal."

+Dylan brings Sylvie to the 1964 Newport Folk Festival, hoping to rekindle his relationship with her.
+Upon watching Dylan's duet with Baez on "It Ain't Me Babe", Sylvie realizes she will never be comfortable in their relationship and breaks off their relationship.